- Breadalbane Academy, Breadalbane Community Campus, Crieff Road, Aberfeldy, PH15 2FJ

 The Council is fully committed to investing in its staff, providing inductions, ongoing training and support with a view to retaining talented staff through succession planning.
 Perth & Kinross Council is piloting the new Professional Update approach to continuous professional development for teachers.
 We encourage staff to widen their horizons and make connections across the organisation, supporting their own and the Council’s development.

-Living in Perth and Kinross
+About Living in Perth and Kinross

 Perth and Kinross encompasses some of the most beautiful scenery in Scotland, while still being accessible and well serviced with local facilities.
 Perth, Scotland’s newest city is the area’s hub, providing culture, shopping, leisure and nightlife.